abdulvahapmutlu/flower-classification/README.md

 ## Dataset

 The dataset used is the Oxford 17 Category Flower Dataset, which consists of images of flowers categorized into 17 species.
-The data is split into training, validation, and test sets.

 ## Installation